Last updated November 12th, 2018.

 Can Foreigners Invest in Philippines Real Estate?

 You cannot truly own land in the Philippines as a foreigner though.
-Land ownership is strictly reserved for local citizens only.
+Land ownership is reserved for local citizens only.

 Foreigners can even buy houses and other buildings under their own name.
 However, the land any structure sits on must either be owned by a Filipino or leased.